-Cordite Publishing Inc. is a non-profit organisation.
+Cordite Publishing Inc. is registered as a charity with the Australian Charities and Not-for-profits Commission ABN 60639190286.
 Its publications are Cordite Poetry Review, an Australian and international journal of poetry review and criticism, and series of print books.

 CIRC: 339,335 (UPV 1/2015-12/2016)